-- MEET THE TEAM OF INSTRUCTORS AT PILATES ON CORYDON --

 Jaime Angus graduated from the University of Manitoba in 2000 with a Bachelor of Medical Rehabilitation in Physiotherapy.
 Her early career focused on pediatric therapy at the Children’s Hospital working in burns, plastics and orthopedics.
 In 2001, her focus switched to adult orthopedics in private practice working with a variety of work and sports related conditions, as well coordinating rehabilitative reconditioning programs.
 Since 2002, she has pursued considerable postgraduate training in the treatment of incontinence, prolapse and pelvic and low back pain secondary to pelvic floor dysfunction.
 She is qualified to perform internal pelvic examination/treatment and integrates the retraining of the pelvic floor musculature as part of her holistic approach to global health.
 Jaime advocates to reduce the occurrence of incontinence and pelvic pain in women through early intervention prenatally and post-partum, and speaks regularly in the community to women and to professionals to increase awareness about these topics.
 As a component of the women’s health services she provides, Jaime also develops exercise programs for prenatal and post-partum women as well as those with osteopenia and osteoporosis.
 Jaime is also a Pilates instructor working with individuals recovering from cancer or from various injuries, as well as with the healthy population.

 Mike Wheeler graduated from the University of Manitoba in 2009 with a Bachelor of Medical Rehabilitation in Physiotherapy.
 Prior to working at Donna Sarna Physiotherapy, Mike spent just over 3 years in Rankin Inlet, Nunavut, where he worked as a community therapist.
 There he gained experience in many areas of physiotherapy with clients of all ages, which include orthopedic and sports injuries, geriatric and neurological rehabilitation and pediatric developmental.
 Mike’s primary area of experience is in orthopedics and has attended many post grad courses and training to build on his assessment, manual therapy and treatment skills, which include the Mulligan Concept, muscle energy techniques, acupuncture, and therapeutic taping.
 Mike will continue to advance his orthopedic skills as well as gain experience and advanced training for pediatric physiotherapy.
 This past year he attended a very informative course on myofascial release for children and infants.
-Mike also enjoys teaching the Wednesday morning Circuit Class and loves coming up with creative and challenging circuits for the participants.

 Jana Loney graduated in 2011 from the University of Manitoba with a Bachelor of Medical Rehabilitation in Physiotherapy.
 Since graduation, she has pursued a variety of courses including principles of exercises, chronic pain, acupuncture, myofascial release and Pilates.
 Physiotherapy has always been a part of her life because of her dance background.
 Her passion for dance has led her to pursue treating dancers, particularly children.
-Jana also enjoys instructing an entry level STOTT Pilates class weekly.
+Jana also enjoys instructing a level 2 STOTT Pilates class weekly.
 She has had the pleasure of working in conjunction with other health care providers such massage therapy, chiropractic care and athletic therapy.
 This has stressed the importance of treating the individual as a whole for optimal care and recovery.
 A favorite aspect of her job is educating clients about safe body mechanics while exercising and providing programs to increase strength and overall well-being.

 Kim Szajkowski has been active in a variety of sports her entire life but has been particularly passionate about soccer.
 She has been playing soccer for over 25 years and has represented Manitoba at numerous National Championships, including the Canada Games.
 At a fairly young age Kim grew to respect and admire physiotherapists as they had helped her overcome a multitude of injuries.
 Those experiences combined with a love of working and helping other people led her to pursue physiotherapy.
 She graduated from the University of Manitoba in 2002 with a Bachelor of Medical Rehabilitation in Physiotherapy.
 Her career has been focused in orthopaedics in private practice.
 Her post graduate training includes a variety of soft tissue and joint mobilization courses, including an advanced course in the assessment and treatment of the TMJ (jaw).
 She has taken a variety of exercise courses including Stott’s Pilates and therapeutic yoga.
 She is certified in acupuncture and has taken advanced acupuncture training.

 Jenna McLeod joined the Donna Sarna Physio team in 2011 as a physiotherapy aide.
 In 2014, she graduated from the University of Winnipeg with a Bachelor of Science in Kinesiology and began working as a Kinesiologist to facilitate reconditioning programs for patients.
 Jenna was quickly inspired by the incredible benefits of Pilates and completed the STOTT Pilates Mat course in January 2016.
-Jenna is passionate about health and wellness and loves working with clients to achieve their goals through exercise and pilates.
+Jenna is passionate about health and wellness and loves working with clients to achieve their goals through exercise and Pilates.

 OTHER TEAM MEMBERS AT DONNA SARNA PHYSIOTHERAPY